Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: A mechanism with weak budget balance

-The typical rule in designing such a mechanism would be to not let an agent directly control the price in their tax, since they are already controlling their allocation.
-For this the price quoted by a different agent $ kj $ is used in the tax of agent $ ki $.
-Then to incentivise agents to quote same prices (whenever needed), terms of the form $ ({^2q_{ki}^l} - {^1q_{ke}^l})^2, (w_k^l - \bar{w}_{-k}^l)^2 $ are used.
-For instance, the purpose of the term $ (w_k^l - \bar{w}_{-k}^l)^2 $ is to tax every agent from group $ k $ additionally (in a smooth manner) if the total group price $ w_k^l = \sum_{i \in \mG_k^l} {^1q_{ki}^l} $ doesn't match with the average of group prices for other groups.
-This will drive agents to quote $ {^1q_{ki}^l} $'s such that the two match and one can easily see that if group price for all groups matches with the average of others, then it will indeed make all the group prices to be the same (as required by~\eqref{EQSS2} in KKT).
-Readers may refer to~\cite{hurwicz1979outcome,chen2002family} for mechanisms with small message spaces which use similar technique for taxation in Nash implementing mechanisms for Lindahl correspondence (public goods).
+\tb{ It should now be clear what the role of the other tax terms is.
+The second and third terms $ ({^2q_{ki}^l} - {^1q_{ke}^l})^2, (w_k^l - \bar{w}_{-k}^l)^2 $ are introduced to incentivize agents to quote same prices.
+For instance, the term $ ({^2q_{ki}^l} - {^1q_{ke}^l})^2 $ drives agent $ki$ to quote $ {^2q_{ki}^l} $ such that it matches $ {^1q_{ke}^l} $ - both are a proxy for the optimal Lagrange multiplier $ {\mu_{ke}^l}^\star $, as explained above (for the $kj, ki$ pair of agents).
+Similarly, the purpose of the term $ (w_k^l - \bar{w}_{-k}^l)^2 $ is to tax every agent from group $ k $ additionally (in a smooth manner) if the total group price $ w_k^l = \sum_{i \in \mG_k^l} {^1q_{ki}^l} $ doesn't match with the average of group price $ \bar{w}_{-k}^l $ for other groups.
+This will drive agents to quote $ {^1q_{ki}^l} $'s such that the two match and if the group price for all groups match with the average of others, then indeed all group prices are the same (as required by~\eqref{EQSS2} in KKT).
+To satisfy the complimentary slackness conditions at NE we introduce the fourth and fifth terms which charge agent $ ki $ higher taxes if they quote non-zero prices for inactive constraints.
+This necessarily requires using an agent's own quoted price (i.e. price $ ^1q_{ki}^l $ for agent $ ki $). }